 I think Malaysia handled, and are handling the pandemic very, very well.
 At this stage we can travel internationally and leaving Malaysia isn’t the problem, getting back in is.
 MM2H visa holders, if they decide to leave, now have to produce a letter from Malaysian Immigration, a letter from MOTAC ( Ministry of Tourism, Arts and Culture Malaysia), and a letter from the Malaysian embassy or consulate in the country of where you are based 24 hours before you travel.
 The message here is clear, do not travel internationally if you do not have to.

 Kathleen Evans, IL Coastal Costa Rica Correspondent

 The Costa Rican government has done a good job during the COVID-19 pandemic – keeping the numbers comparatively low to our neighboring countries.
 However, as with all of Latin America, Costa Rica is currently seeing some spikes in new cases as commerce continues to open up.
 Although closing the borders to foreigners has severely hit our tourism industry, it has also helped keep critical-needs hospital beds open.
-The Ministerio de Salud (Health Ministry) has announced its carefully calculated master plan for reopening the country through these summer months.
+The Ministerio de Salud (Health Ministry) has announced its carefully calculated continuing plan for reopening the country.

-Some airlines are selling tickets as early as August.
+Airlines are selling tickets in anticipation of the addition of more states in the near future.
 However, be aware you may have to change the departure to a later date depending on the next possible extension.
 I recommend checking periodically with your airline and other online sources.
-There are a number of daily English language online newspapers keeping updates regarding Costa Rican government policies.
+There are a number of daily English language online newspapers sharing updates regarding Costa Rican government policies.
 The Tico Times is a good place to start.